jido/Quantity/README.md

 ### Floating point extension

-The exponent extension could be used to write floating point quantities by deciding a fixed position for the decimal point and adjust the exponent by that much (_exponent bias_).
+The above exponent extension could be used to write floating point quantities by deciding a fixed position for the decimal point and adjust the exponent by that much (_exponent bias_).

 However, that is not an efficient method if the quantities have a wide range of magnitude.